 Dallas Brain Injury Attorney

 Traumatic brain injuries (TBIs) are a leading cause of disability in the United States.
-One of the most sobering statistics related to brain injuries: approximately 1.7 million children and adults suffer TBIs annually, according to the Centers for Disease Control & Prevention (CDC).
-A third of injury-related deaths in the U.S. are caused by TBIs.
+One of the most sobering statistics related to brain injuries: approximately 223,135 hospitalizations occurred in 2019 as a result of TBI-related injuries, according to the Centers for Disease Control & Prevention (CDC).
+In 2020 there were 64,362 deaths related to TBI.

 It’s important to know what the signs of a TBI are.
 These injuries are not always immediately evident.
 Sometimes, symptoms can arise weeks or even months after the initial accident, leaving many injuries undiagnosed.